 - Suspense: It’s impossible to tell a good story without suspense, Nguyen says.
 Simply unveiling a solution doesn’t tell the story.
 You need to talk about the conflict between hero and villain to create a dramatic arc and increase tension before the resolution.
 To increase suspense, talk about what’s at stake when the villain has its way before bringing the hero in to resolve the action.

-Once you’ve got the three elements down, it’s time to put them together.
+Once you’ve got the three elements of a great story down, it’s time to put them together.
 These tips will help you craft a good story:

 - Keep it simple.
 “It’s hard to follow stories that aren’t clear on what the problem and solutions are,” Nguyen says.
 “Stories aren’t meant to be difficult.
 They’re meant to be emotional drivers.”
 Look for ways to boil down the issue and the language you use to talk about it.